The Complexity Dynamics of Grokking

 Why This Matters

-Good learning isn't about more parameters or more data.
-It's about finding the simplest explanation that fits.
-The paper argues that simpler, more compressible solutions generalize better and provides a way to measure and encourage that.
-The evidence comes from grokking tasks, showing that compressibility tracks with generalization.
+The paper argues that simpler, more compressible solutions can generalize better and provides a way to measure and encourage that behavior in its experimental setting.
+The evidence comes from modular arithmetic grokking tasks, where compressibility tracks with generalization.
+It does not establish that model size or data scale are generally unimportant.

 Note: These results are shown on modular arithmetic grokking tasks using small transformers.
 Regularization is key to seeing the clean complexity phase transition.
 The findings may apply more broadly, but the experiments focus on this specific setting.